South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern has played six games, with three wins against the spread.
+- Georgia Southern has three wins against the spread in six games this year.

-- The Eagles have been underdogs by 3 points or more four times this season and have covered the spread twice.
+- The Eagles have covered the spread twice this season when underdogs by 3 points or more (in four chances).

-- Georgia Southern has gone over the point total in 60% of its opportunities this season (three times over five games with a set point total).
+- Georgia Southern's games this season have hit the over on three of five set point totals (60%).

-- The Eagles have six giveaways this season, while the Jaguars have 11 takeaways .
+- The Eagles have turned the ball over six times, five fewer times than the Jaguars have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.